 Cached reports in SSRS using Processing options

 Let me show you the default settings of the processing option by selecting the PIE Chart because we already changed the cache option of the bar chart.

 - Cache a temporary Copy of the report.
-Expire copy of report after a number of minutes: This option will cache the report by given number of minutes.
+Expire copy of the report after a number of minutes: This option will cache the report by given number of minutes.

 - Cache a temporary Copy of the report.
-Expire copy of report on the following schedules: This option allows you to configure the schedule options. we already explained these options in the previous section.
+Expire copy of the report on the following schedules: This option allows you to configure the schedule options. we already explained these options in the previous section.

 Now let me open the Bar Chart Processing Option.
 As you can see from the below screenshot it is using the second cache option.
 This option is automatically selected by the report server, based on the Cache refresh options that we specified.

 Let me open the SQL Server Management Studio to see, what is really happening in SQL Server.
 When you create a cache report in the report manager, a new Job will be created at the Server level.
 This job will automatically be executed as per we scheduled.

 In order to see the schedule options, Right-click on the Job and select the properties option from the context menu.

 Once you click on the properties option in the context menu, the following window will be opened.
 Please navigate to Schedules tab to check the Job schedules.